Important Facts

 This is again a very tricky question.
 You have to be very careful while answering this question because you will have to be mindful of not insulting the company.

 You can be diplomatic with your answer here.
 How?
-You can start with mentioning something positive about the company or any specific project/product and then you can follow up with a constructive feedback of your opinion/perspective on it.
+You can start by mentioning something positive about the company or any specific project/product and then you can follow up with constructive feedback of your opinion/perspective on it.
 You must back up your answer with an explanation of why you think what you think could be a better option.

 A really good tip here is that you can end your response with a question relevant to the conversation you just had.
 This will highlight your curiosity and seriousness towards the company, which is something that the recruiters are seeking.

 The answer to this question completely depends upon your current situation.
 If you are unemployed, then you can tell the company that you will be able to join within a week.
-In case, you are already working at a certain company, you will need to serve a notie period there.
+In case, you are already working at a certain company, you will need to serve a notice period there.
 The recruiter understands this and will respect your situation, so you do not need to be afraid at all.

 This question is much more than a simple yes or no situation.
 There is no problem at all if you are open to relocating and if you think that this opportunity is worth it.
 But in cases when you can not move to a different location, what you can do is reiterate how enthusiastic you are for the opportunity.